All Episodes

 I'm genuinely curious.

-I don't think that he does, by the way, but you you taught us how to listen.
+I don't think that he does, by the way.

 No, he needs to learn how to listen a little bit better.

-And if it's so great.
+And it's so great.

-I I I'm very interested in how this is going.
+I'm very interested in how this is going.

-Well I had did you hear yesterday's program?
+Well, I had, did you hear yesterday's program?

 And I do have a lot in my own mind.